whitneyburton/portfolios/students/1508/ross-edfort/20151002-ross_edfort-m1.md

   "Ross has been a great asset to our cohort over the course of mod 1.
 He's regularly available for help and willing to drop what he's doing to take a look at your code.
 The combination of his technical skill and patience make him someone I'll continue to ask for help, and look forward to working with in the future." -Pat W.

+  "Ross has been a great part of his cohort community.
+He has a steadfast attitude and remains calm under pressure.
+He asks specific questions that can be answered quickly and his logical thinking patterns have gotten stronger since I saw him come in.
+Ross is a quick learner and seems to really enjoy his work and be proud of his code.
+I can see him being a strong member of the community as the breadth of his impact continues to grow.
+He could work on realizing when he gets stuck in logic holes, but he has gotten better since I pointed it out" -Regis B.

 ## Community

+### Being A Community Member
 * Helped organize the 1510 Welcome Happy Hour and Information Session
 * Attended Septemeber Denver.rb Meetup
+* Helped patch a hole in the sidewalk outside, although it go stepped in multiple times by passersby :cry: :-1:

 ### Giving Feedback
   I gave honest and actionable feedback to my peers such as: